rsoren/r_training_beira2017/index.md

     http://www.atmos.albany.edu/facstaff/timm/ATM315spring14/R/The%20Art%20of%20R%20Programming.pdf </dd>

   <dt>Data Science certificate from Johns Hopkins University</dt>
     <dd>You can take these courses for free on Coursera.org.
-I highly recommend the first 4 courses in the series: "The Data Scientists' Toolbox", "R Programming", "Getting and Cleaning Data" and "Exploratory Data Analysis".
+I recommend the first 4 courses in the series: "The Data Scientists' Toolbox", "R Programming", "Getting and Cleaning Data" and "Exploratory Data Analysis".
 If you're interested hypothesis testing (e.g. getting p-values and confidence intervals), also check out the courses "Statistical Inference" and "Regression Models". <br />
     https://www.coursera.org/specializations/jhu-data-science</dd>

 </dl>